A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Application to Infeasible Interior-point Algorithms

 \item If the problem is asymptotically pd-feasible, then the generated sequence of the modified primal and dual objective values (\ref{modobjs}) converges to the value $\av(\theta) \in [v({\bf D}), v({\bf P})]$.
 Here, we include the possibility that $\av(\theta) =+\infty$ and $\av(\theta) =-\infty$, interpreting them as divergence to $+ \infty$ and $-\infty$, respectively.

-\item In item 2, if $\theta$ is close to $0$, this implies that the limiting modified objective values of the infeasible primal-dual algorithm gets closer to the primal optimal value $v({\bf P})$ of the original problem, and the limiting modified objective value approaches the dual optimal value $v({\bf D})$ as $\theta$ gets closer to $\pi/2$.
+\item In item 2., as $\theta$ gets closer to $0$ the limiting modified objective values of the infeasible primal-dual algorithm get closer to the primal optimal value $v({\bf P})$ of the original problem.
+As $\theta$ gets closer to $\pi/2$ the limiting modified objective value gets closer to the dual optimal value $v({\bf D})$.

 \end{enumerate} \end{theorem} \begin{proof} First, we discuss item~1.
 If $\{(X^k, S^k, y^k, t^k)\}$ is an asymptotically pd-feasible sequence, then ${\bf P}$ and ${\bf D}$ must be asymptotically pd-feasible.
 Next, we take a look at the converse.
 In the analysis conducted in \cite{Zhang:1998:ESP,ipm:Potra16}, although both papers assume the existence of a solution to \eqref{pd-formulation}, in fact, the existence of a solution is not necessary for showing convergence of $t^k$ and $X^k \bullet S^k$ to zero under asymptotic pd-feasibility.
 Under asymptotic pd-feasibility, for any $t> 0$ the perturbed problems are strongly feasible.
 This is enough for showing $t^k\rightarrow 0$ and $X^k\bullet S^k\rightarrow 0$ in these algorithms.
 We give more details of the proof in Appendix~\ref{app2}.